 National Make a Friend Day (February 11)

-National Make a Friend Day is a perfect opportunity to step out of your comfort zone and create new connections.
+National Make a Friend Day on February 11 is a gentle nudge to step outside your bubble and connect with someone new.

-Whether it’s reaching out to an old friend or introducing yourself to someone new, this day encourages us to celebrate the importance of friendship in our lives.
+Whether that means reaching out to an old friend, chatting with a coworker, or finally introducing yourself to a neighbor, this quirky holiday celebrates the importance of human connection.

 When is the Holiday?